 Being able to predict material degradation in transfer chutes is very important to reducing the environmental impact of dust created by fine particles, and to maintaining the overall quality of the material.
 Until now, these sorts of problems have received very little attention in DEM because of their complexity.
 But with the Rocky DEM breakage model, these problems can now be accurately simulated.

 Figure 2: Comparison of two chute geometries simulated in Rocky DEM: a rock box (left) and hood and spoon (right).
-Particles are coloured by velocity.
-Graph shows relative breakage rate.
+Particles are colored by velocity.
+The graph shows relative breakage rate.

-Figure 3: Rocky DEM simulation of a HPGR (top left).
+Figure 3: Rocky DEM simulation of an HPGR (top left).
 Results show particle PSD after breakage (top right), specific force (bottom left), and specific power (bottom right).

 As can be seen in the plot of specific force (Figure 3, bottom left), a value of 200 MPa for the particle stiffness correlates very well to experimentally measured values.
 Similarly, the specific power (Figure 3, bottom right) for the same particle stiffness is also in close agreement to experimental results.